OHSU Research Mentors

 Angelica Morales, Ph.D.

 Dr. Angelica Morales is an Assistant Professor in the Department of Psychiatry.
-Their research focuses on identifying neurobiological and behavioral risk factors for escalating substance use during the transition into adulthood.
+Her research focuses on identifying neurobiological and behavioral risk factors for escalating substance use during the transition into adulthood.
 She uses multimodal neuroimaging to assess brain structure, function and chemistry with the goal of understanding individual differences in neurobiology not only before drug exposure, but also in response to acute and chronic drug exposure.

 Swetha Murthy, Ph.D.